 The international team compared grassland soils from all over Europe.
 In the Netherlands, research fields on the Veluwe were included.
 "Worldwide, you find many types of grassland ecosystems.
 Think of steppes, tundras, prairies and savannahs."

 A unique opportunity, Morriën calls it.
-Because of the European consortium EcoFINDERS, data for many species of from many different locations could be studied.
+Because of the European consortium EcoFINDERS, data for many species of soil organisms from many different locations could be studied.
 By labelling the carbon atoms, the research team was able to follow the food flow throughout the whole soil ecosystem.
 In this way, they could link the organisms to their corresponding functions in the community.
 Morriën: "This linking has never been done at such a large scale before.
-Now we can finally get an advanced view of a complete and intricate community."
+Now we can finally get an advanced view of a complete and intricate soil community."
 And who knows: "We might be able to help the fungi restore the missing links, which will speed up nature restoration considerably."

 Related Stories